Joey Bart: Major leagues

 On May 4, 2021, Bart was called back up to the majors from one of the Giants alternate training sites.
-He had one at bat as a PH in the Giants' second game of the double header against the Rockies.
-Two days later, Bart was optioned to AAA Sacramento to start the Triple-A season.
+He had one at bat as a pinch hitter in the Giants' second game of the double header against the Colorado Rockies.
+Two days later, Bart was optioned to the Sacramento River Cats to start the Triple-A season.
 On July 10, due to the hand injury of Buster Posey, the Giants called Bart up again after he was hitting over .335 with an OPS of over .980.
-Bart hit seventh and caught Anthony DeSclafani while going 2-5 with two singles and an RBI.
-The following day, Bart was optioned back down to Triple-A Sacramento due to the MLB All-Star break.
+Bart hit seventh and caught Anthony DeSclafani while going 2–5 with two singles and an RBI.
+The following day, Bart was optioned back down to Triple-A Sacramento during the All-Star break.